BlueContext/Domus/content/recipes/starters/pink-peppercorn-devilled-eggs.md

 <div class="ingredient-list">

+* #### For Eggs:
-1 dozen eggs, hard-boiled, chilled and peeled
+  * 1 dozen eggs, hard-boiled, chilled and peeled
-A handful of baby arugula, spring greens mix, or microgreens
+  * A handful of baby arugula, spring greens mix, or microgreens
-2 tbsp softened butter
+  * 2 tbsp softened butter
-A scant 1/4 cup mayonnaise
+  * A scant 1/4 cup mayonnaise
-A scant tbsp of Dijon mustard
+  * A scant tbsp of Dijon mustard
-1 cornichon, minced as finely as you possibly can
+  * 1 cornichon, minced as finely as you possibly can
-1 spoonful of the cornichon pickling brine
+  * 1 spoonful of the cornichon pickling brine
-1 small (or 1/2 large) shallot, minced as finely as possible
+  * 1 small (or 1/2 large) shallot, minced as finely as possible
-4 slices pickled jalapenos, minced as finely as possible
+  * 4 slices pickled jalapenos, minced as finely as possible
-2 tsp freshly ground pink peppercorns
+  * 2 tsp freshly ground pink peppercorns
-Salt, black pepper, Tabasco sauce, and seasoned salt to taste
+  * Salt, black pepper, Tabasco sauce, and seasoned salt to taste
-1/4 cup pickled pink peppercorns (see below)
+  * 1/4 cup pickled pink peppercorns (see below)
+  *

-*For the pickled pink peppercorns:*
+* #### For the pickled pink peppercorns:
-2/3 cup dried pink peppercorns (available at specialty food stores and online)
+  * 2/3 cup dried pink peppercorns (available at specialty food stores and online)
-1/2 cup white wine vinegar
+  * 1/2 cup white wine vinegar
-1/2 cup sugar
+  * 1/2 cup sugar
-1/4 cup water
+  * 1/4 cup water
-1 tsp salt
+  * 1 tsp salt

 </div>